adi221/leet-social-media/README.md

 - MongoDB database and ENV variables

-Create an .env file on the root of the project and put
+Create an .env file at the root of the project and put

 `NODE_ENV=development`
 `PORT=YOUR_PORT`